Boric Acid Suppositories

 Side Effects & Precautions

-Common side effects include:
+Common side effects are local:

 • Mild burning or irritation upon insertion

-• Watery vaginal discharge
+• Watery vaginal discharge (a panty liner helps)

 Precautions: